 Mix-ups and muddles – your kid’s not confused (but you might be!)

 Code-switching is a common occurrence with bilinguals so you might want to think again if you think your child is confused.
+There are many reasons for code-switching or language mixing.
 The following is a guest post written by Karin Waldhauser, mother of Bilingual Twins originally from New Zealand, living in Switzerland.

 What is code-switching?

 Recently, while speaking with some other German-learning friends, we had a laugh about the way we sometimes insert a word from one language when we’re speaking in the other.

 This happens particularly when talking with someone else who knows both languages.
 Sometimes it’s more a case of ‘borrowing’ because we just don’t know the word, other times it’s a case of one language having a more fitting word than the other, or it’s just a word that’s an integral part of the local lexicon.

 A friend who lives in France told me that as French kids all eat lunch at the school cafeteria, the idea of bringing food in a box from home is pretty foreign, so they refer to ‘le lunchbox’.

 I also notice it when my Swiss friends are speaking to me in German – you can tell that there is a part of their brain focused on the fact that they’re conversing with a native English speaker, so they pepper their speech with English-isms.